ericardomuten/profile-page/content/event/conquest2022/index.md

      </ol>

 draft: false
-summary: Giving an introductory tutorial on using Qiskit.
+summary: Giving an introductory tutorial on using Qiskit at the International Conference on Quantum Sciences and Technology (ConQuest 2022).
 title: Introduction to Qiskit Workshop
 location: Virtual
 date: 2022-11-24T14:00:00+07:00